MatthewGCampbell/molekule-air-api/README.md

 # molekule-air-api
+Molekule Air API
-Currently Testing with the Molekule IOS App, the authorization for their API seems to be AWS Cognito
+A Example of how to control a molekule air purifier using python Currently Testing with the Molekule IOS App, the authorization for their API seems to be AWS Cognito

 ## make sure you have theses libraries